rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

   - [Initialization and Startup]

 ## Overview
 This document provides an overview of the L3 testing requirements for the module `HDMI CEC` source device.
-It outlines the scope of testing, objectives, External devices, specific test requirements,  expected deliverables and approaches to satisfy the L3 Test requirement.
+It outlines the scope of testing, objectives, External devices, specific test requirements,  expected deliverables, and approaches to satisfy the L3 Test requirement.

 ## Acronyms, Terms and Abbreviations
 - `CEC`    -  Consumer Electronics Control